arialdomartini/arialdomartini.github.io/_posts/2018-05-10-look-ma-no-variables.md

 }
 {% endhighlight %}

-Doing so, when you can call `GetSecretRevealer()` you get back a function that you can later invoke, which in turn will provide you with a string.
+Doing so, when you can call `GetSecretRevealer()` you get back a function that you can later invoke, which in turn will return a string:

 {% highlight csharp%}
 var secretRevealer = GetSecretRevealer();